 Polls are simple one-question surveys with multiple choice answers.
 You can use tools already at your disposal like Twitter polls to gather feedback on content ideas and beyond.

 You can use surveys to gather data for original research, content ideas, product improvements, and a whole lot more.
-Surveys are particularly helpful tool to help you get to know your audience better, and even build audience personas (if that's your thing).
+Surveys are a particularly helpful tool to help you get to know your audience better, and even build audience personas (if that’s your thing).

 Tools like Uberflip and Pressly exist to help you provide valuable content to your audience (even if you didn’t publish it at your business).
 A curated content hub is a library of content you build for your audience from sources around the web.

 Print is no longer used much in marketing in this digital age, so using these print tactics can help you stand out from your competition.

 At CoSchedule, we have three different swag packets we ship to awesome customers, fans, and folks who help us out.
 The kits include t-shirts, posters, stickers, hand-written thank you letters, and more.